StorySDK/story-ios-sdk/README.md

 ### UI Integration

-You can use Groups Widget to display groups of stories in your app.
+You can use the Groups Widget to display groups of stories in your app.
+To add the widget to your view hierarchy:

 ```swift
 let widget = SRStoryWidget()
 addSubview(widget)
 ```

-When your app will be ready to load groups just call `widget.load()`.
-You can process errors and taps on a group by implementing Delegate protocol `SRStoryWidgetDelegate` and put it to `widget.delegate`.
+When your app is ready to load groups, call `widget.load()`.
+You can handle errors and taps on a group by implementing the `SRStoryWidgetDelegate`protocol and setting it as the widget's delegate.

 ### Direct API

-To get SDK application info
+To get information about the SDK application:

 ```swift
 storySDK.getApps { result in